oottppxx/enigma2/plugins/README.md

 For minor updates, the major/minor release tracking isn't expected to change, even if the current system has evolved - let me know about innaccuracies.

-PLHeinz is a different animal, and its version number tracks the closest Heinz release it was based/updated from.

 Typically, the README files for each plugin/script will provide the necessary information regarding where they were developed/tested, so one can make an educated guess if they'd